Vitamins and minerals - are you getting enough?

 What are vitamins and minerals and why do we need them?

 Vitamins are a group of organic compounds present in a variety of natural foods.
-The body requires vitamins in small amounts to function correctly and remain healthy.
-Vitamins are crucial for many different bodily functions such as aiding the formation of new blood cells, keeping our eyes healthy and strengthening our immune systems.
-When the body does not get a sufficient supply of a vitamin, a deficiency will occur.
+The body needs vitamins in small amounts to function correctly and remain healthy.
+Vitamins are essential for many different bodily functions such as helping the formation of new blood cells, keeping our eyes healthy and strengthening our immune systems.
+When the body does not get enough of a vitamin, a deficiency will happen.
 We need to obtain vitamins from our diet because the body cannot synthesise them quickly enough to meet our daily needs.

 Vitamins and minerals are not one and the same.
 Vitamins are organic and can be broken down when exposed to heat and air, whereas minerals are inorganic and therefore not so easily changed.
 This means minerals are more easily transported from plants, animals and liquids than the more fragile vitamins.